What is Metal Injection Molding? How does It work?

 Binder Material Mixing

-The metal powder is mixed in a large mixing chamber with a binder material.
+The metal powder is mixed with a binder material in a large mixing chamber.
 The binder is typically a thermoplastic material, such as polyethylene or polypropylene.
 It makes the powder flowable, which allows it to be injected into a mold and helps to bind the metal powder together, which creates a solid and durable part.
 It also can be used to create parts with various properties, such as strength, lightness, and porosity.
 The amount of binder added to the powder depends on the desired properties of the final part.
 For example, a part that needs to be strong and durable will require more binder than one that needs to be lightweight and porous.

 Feedstock Preparation And Injection Molding